alejsanc/wavio/README.md

-# wavio
+# WAV I/O
-File to Wav and Wav to File
+File to WAV and WAV to File